IrfanGhuori/laravel10-passport/README.md

 - [Robust background job processing](https://laravel.com/docs/queues).
 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+Laravel is accessible, and powerful, and provides tools required for large, robust applications.

 ## Learning Laravel
 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

+## Run the project commands.
+- php -S localhost:8000 -t public/
+- php artisan serve

 You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.